kyoro1/image_analysis_with_automl_in_azure/README.md

 # c.
 How to use
 For simplicity, this repository split training and inferring pipelines for each, and you can find that both environments are the same with respect to the AML environment perspective, i.e. both pipelines use the same `compute_target`, `environment` etc in AML.

-So, you can easily merge them by sorting out implemented Input/Output, if you prefer.
-These are conceptual steps for both processes:
+So, you can easily merge them by sorting out implementation of Input/Output, if you prefer.

 ## c.1 Azure environment and AML Workspace